 Greater Rutland County Supervisory Union will develop a plan for the use of this money.
 Please see the Recovery Plan section below for more information.

-Should we find ourselves back in a state of emergency caused by the pandemic, schools will utilize their Fall 2020 Plans along with any updated guidance from the Agency of Education to make decisions necessary to maintain instructional operations and a safe learning environment.
+Should we find ourselves back in a state of emergency caused by the pandemic, schools will utilize their Fall 2021 Plans along with any updated guidance from the Agency of Education or Department of Health to make decisions necessary to maintain instructional operations and a safe learning environment.

-Throughout the 2020-2021 school year, the GRCSU followed VT Agency Of Education and VT Department of Health guidance for all school re-opening & operational Plans.
+Fall 2020 Re-opening Plan: Throughout the 2020-2021 school year, the GRCSU followed VT Agency Of Education and VT Department of Health guidance for all school re-opening & operational plans.
 We provided in-person instruction 4 days per week with remote instruction one day per week for all students.
 There was also a fully hybrid model allowing remote students to fully participate in daily instructional activities.
-See the most recent Agency of Education Safe & Healthy Year Plan for more details.

 Greater Rutland County Supervisory Union conducted a review of student performance data for academics, social/emotional learning and behavior, as well as student engagement data including attendance and truancy.
 We also looked at data relevant to school climate and culture.
 We then used those ideas to draft a Plan.
 Please review the Needs Assessment and the Plan and send any comments or questions to Lisa Mattison, Assistant Superintendent, 16 Evelyn Street, Rutland VT 05701; 802-775-4342 x2104; email@example.com.
 Moving forward, we will continue to post revisions to this plan, opportunities for meaningful consultation and any additional updates or information about our Recovery Plan on this website.